Hazem-Mohamed200/Typescript-ToDo-list/README.md

 ## Features

+   * Add tasks
+   * Delete tasks
-   * Create new tasks
+   * Sort tasks by deadline
    * Mark tasks as completed
-   * Delete tasks
    * Filter tasks based on their completion status
-   * Sort tasks by deadline

  ## Installation
    * Clone the repository using the git clone command